 - add a dollop to your Peanut Butter Granola and yoghurt in the morning

 - try it with pork chops.
 It goes so well together.
-Ask Jamie!

-- enjoy it chilled on its own.
+- chilled all on its own.

-- ½ cup of water
+- ½ cup / 120ml of water

-- 2 tsp cinnamon
+- 2 teaspoon cinnamon

 - Choose your apples.
 I normally use what's in my fruit bowl, so a mix of Braeburn and dessert apples with colourful skins.
-There is quite a bit of discussion out there about which variety yields the best results, but I would say: if you stay away from Bramley apples (too sour), you'll be ok.

 - Puree with a stick blender or in your food processor to your favourite consistency.